Testing Squirrel-Proof Bird Feeders

 To some, squirrels are welcome cute and fluffy-tailed garden visitors.
 To others, they’re public enemy number one.

-To bird-loving gardeners though, squirrels are the ultimate garden thieves as they’re capable of stealing hundreds of pounds worth of bird food, right from under the beaks of the local birdlife.
+To bird-loving gardeners like myself though, squirrels are the ultimate garden thieves and I’ve seen them steal hundreds of pounds worth of bird food, right from under the beaks of the local birdlife.

-If you want to encourage more birdlife into your garden (who wouldn’t?) but are struggling to so so because squirrels are pinching the food, try one of our reviewed bird feeders below.
+If you want to encourage more birdlife into your garden (who wouldn’t?) but are struggling to do so because squirrels are pinching the food, try one of my reviewed bird feeders below.
 They are all designed to deter squirrels while allowing the local birds to feast.

 Be warned though; squirrels are as crafty as cats and they’ll try their best to steal the food, wherever it’s placed.